 • Ruby 1.9.3+

-Moreover, The locomotive is the only open source and the hosted solution compared to all other Rails CMS we listed here.
+Moreover, the Locomotive is the only open source and the hosted solution compared to all other Rails CMS we listed here.
 It’s specially designed for developers to create both personal blogs and corporate blogs with fewer efforts.
-So, no wonders if you call Locomotive as “Blog engine” because it’s an ideal system that provides all supports for Blog creation.
+So, no wonder if you call Locomotive a “Blog engine” because it’s an ideal system that supports blog creation.

-Unlike other CMS, In, Locomotive CMS, we can’t directly change the look & feel of the website from admin panel.
-If you want, then we must create this website and contents locally and we can able to apply the changes to production only once it’s locally done.
+Unlike other CMS, in Locomotive CMS, we can’t directly change the look & feel of the website from the admin panel.
+If you want, then we must create this website and contents locally, and we can apply the changes to production only once it’s locally done.
 Basically, the locomotive open source is free, but we can also get hosted versions for which we need to pay $19 to $199 per month.
-The significant difference is This hosted version has some labeled features for both personal and enterprises.
-Also, for the installations, free one needs the manual installation whereas the Hosted comes with all the automated installation process so we need not to worry about the breakage in installation process.
+The significant difference is that the hosted version has some labeled features for both personal and enterprises.

-Like other CMS, It provides Multi-language support, provides extensions and has active community support.
-Precisely, an another cool feature is it provides real time editing so the notable limitation is that it will substantially work on the non-relational database.
+Like other CMS, It provides multi-language support, provides extensions, and has active community support.
+Precisely, another cool feature is it provides real-time editing so the notable limitation is that it will substantially work on the non-relational database.

 • Great for design customization